calebjmatthews/endless-desert/concept.md

 ## Kingdoms:
   ### North
     - Relatively safe traveling before sea, where many travelers come from.
-A huge Egypt-inspired kingdom (Alabaster) obsessed with the afterlife, govered by the five faction pharoate: Tourmaline Jewelers, Sandstone Edificiers, Wet-Wax Chandlers, Cochineal Scribes, ?.
+A huge Egypt-inspired kingdom (Alabaster) obsessed with the afterlife, govered by the five faction pharoate: Tourmaline Jewelers, Sandstone Edificiers, Wet-Wax Chandlers, Cochineal Scribes, and Keepers of the Hanging Gardens.
     - God of detroying creation: wild, rebirth-from-death.
 Burying beetle that inters itself and is reborn from the tomb.
-    - Trading partners: Tourmaline Jewelers
+    - Trading partners: Tourmaline Jewelers, Sandstone Edificiers, Wet-Wax Chandlers, Cochineal Scribes, and Keepers of the Hanging Gardens
     - People: You, Samannoud
   ### East
     - Salt flats?
 Large, extant China-inspired kingdom (Spring-Autumn Kingdom) with heavy bureaucracy and centers of learning.